Applying for Financial Aid

 Financial Aid Awards

-Beginning in December, OU Student Financial Services will send an electronic award notification to students' OU email address to notify students they can view the amount and types of financial assistance for which they are eligible on MySail.
-If there are any changes or updates to the student's financial aid award package, a revised award notification will be sent to the student's OU email address indicating revised awards are ready to view on MySail.
-If a situation occurs which significantly impacts the household's current financial standing, students should speak with a financial aid Advisor.
-Financial aid is initially offered for the regular academic year (fall/winter semesters) but may be available during the summer semester.
-If you wish to learn more about financial aid for the summer semester, visit the summer assistance page.
+Beginning in December, OU Student Financial Services will email electronic award notifications to students.
+The notification email will instruct students how to view the amount and types of financial assistance for which they are eligible on MySail.
+Admitted students will also receive instructions to activate their MySail account in the notification.
+If there are any changes or updates to the student's financial aid award package, a revised award notification will be emailed.
+If a situation occurs which significantly impacts the household's current financial standing, students should contact OUWB Financial Services.

 Students receiving scholarship awards will be notified promptly once a decision has been made.
-Be aware that all institutional scholarships are incorporated into your financial package and may require the adjustment of other forms of financial aid.
+Be aware that all institutional scholarships for incoming students are incorporated into financial packages in mid-May and may require the adjustment of other forms of financial aid.

 More detailed information regarding the OUWB scholarship selection process can be requested by contacting the Medical School Admissions Team via e-mail at email@example.com.